jashandeep-sohi/pyds/docs/userguide.rst

  <pds.Label object at 0x...>

-You can then interact with this :class:`Label` object to read or manipulate properties of the label.
+You can then interact with the :class:`Label` object to read or manipulate properties of the label.
 See the discussion :ref:`below<label_object>` for details.